ViktorLaishev/Coursera_Princeton_University_Algorithms_Task_4/DESCRIPTION.md

 Corner cases.

-Throw an IllegalArgumentException in the constructor if the argument is null.
+  -Throw an IllegalArgumentException in the constructor if the argument is null.
-Return -1 in moves() if the board is unsolvable.
+  -Return -1 in moves() if the board is unsolvable.
-Return null in solution() if the board is unsolvable.
+  -Return null in solution() if the board is unsolvable.